Department of Scientific and Industrial Research (United Kingdom)

-The Department of Scientific and Industrial Research was a department of the British Government responsible for the organisation, development, and encouragement of scientific and industrial research.
-At the outbreak of the First World War "Britain found ... it was dangerously dependent on enemy industries".
+The Department of Scientific and Industrial Research (DSIR) was a department of the British Government responsible for the organisation, development, and encouragement of scientific and industrial research between 1916 and 1965.

+Between 1916 and 1959 DSIR was headed by the Lord President of the Privy Council.
+This changed in 1959 with the creation of the position of Minister for Science.
+In 1964 this position was merged with the Minister of Education to create the position of Secretary of State for Education and Science.
+In 1964 both the Department of Education and Science and the Ministry of Technology were established and DSIR was formally abolished in 1965.

+Foundation

+Before the twentieth century, the government was little concerned with scientific enquiry.
+By 1914 there were a number of small governmental bodies with a specialised scientific interest, but little organised effort towards the application of discoveries made in fundamental research and no organisation concerned with the application of science to industry.
+The impetus to the establishment of the department was provided by the needs of the war effort.
+At the outbreak of the First World War "Britain found... it was dangerously dependent on enemy industries".
 At the request of the Board of Trade, the Board of Education prepared a White Paper under the chairmanship of Sir William McCormick.
 The DSIR was set up to fill the roles that the White Paper specified: "to finance worthy research proposals, to award research fellowships and studentships [in universities], and to encourage the development of research associations in private industry and research facilities in university science departments.
 [It] rapidly assumed a key role in coordinating government aid to university research.
-It maintained these roles until 1965.
-The annual budget during its first year, 1915, was £1,000,000.

-History

-Before the twentieth century, the government was little concerned with scientific enquiry.
-By 1914 there were a number of small governmental bodies with a specialised scientific interest, but little organised effort towards the application of discoveries made in fundamental research and no organisation concerned with the application of science to industry.
-The impetus to the establishment of the department was provided by the needs of the war effort.
-The initiative was taken by the President of the Board of Education who, in May 1915, presented to Parliament a white paper urging that a permanent organisation for the promotion of scientific and industrial research should be set up.
+The initiative was taken by Arthur Henderson, the President of the Board of Education who, in May 1915, presented to Parliament a white paper urging that a permanent organisation for the promotion of scientific and industrial research should be set up.